Rational pencils of cubics and configurations of six or seven points in $\mathbb{R}P^2$: Configurations of seven points

-{\em Proof:\/} For each arrangement $(E, 6), \dots V$, we find out the list of adjacent line-walls in form of triples: the rule from Figures~\ref{movebeta}-\ref{movealpha} allows to get all of the admissible triples for each subcode $\hat 1, \dots \hat 7$, we get thus seven lists of admissible triples.
-The relevant triples $lnm$ are those appearing four times in total (in all lists except for $\hat l$, $\hat n$, $\hat m$).
-Draw the code of the arrangement obtained after the crossing.
-Note that we need the markings only in the case that the arrangement obtained is of type $(3, 4, 0, 0)$ or $(2, 2, 3, 0)$.
+{\em Proof:\/} For each configuration $(E, 6), \dots V$, we find out the list of adjacent line-walls in form of triples: the rule from Figures~\ref{movebeta}-\ref{movealpha} allows to get all of the adjacent triples for each subcode $\hat 1, \dots \hat 7$, we get thus seven lists of triples.
+The adjacent triples $lnm$ for the configuration are those appearing four times in total (in all lists except for $\hat l$, $\hat n$, $\hat m$).
+Draw the code of the configuration obtained after the crossing.
+Note that we need the markings only in the case that the configuration obtained is of type $(3, 4, 0, 0)$ or $(2, 2, 3, 0)$.
 Each crossing induces the change of four subcodes.
 To determine the type of the line-wall among $W1, \dots W27$, we need to determine the cyclic ordering of nine points on the line $L$.
-Write for each of the four subcodes, the cyclic ordering of the six relevant points on $L$ using the rule of Figures~\ref{movebeta}-\ref{movealpha}.
+Write, for each of the four subcodes, the cyclic ordering of the six relevant points on $L$ using the rule of Figures~\ref{movebeta}-\ref{movealpha}.
 We get thus four circles marked with six points each.
 The partial cyclic orderings given by these four circles allow to recover the cyclic ordering of the nine points without ambiguity, except for pairs of adjacent red points.
 For example, start from $(D, 6)$ and take the crossing $456$, the partial cyclic orderings are: $4, 5, 6, 27, 37, 23$ (change of $\hat 1$), $4, 5, 17, 6, 37, 13$ ($\hat 2$), $4, 5, 17, 6, 27, 12$ ($\hat 3$), $4, 5, 6, 12, 13, 23$ ($\hat 7$).
 The resulting cyclic ordering is $4, 5, 17, 6, 27, $\{37, 12\}$, 13, 23$, the wall is $W18$.
 The informations obtained are gathered in Figures~\ref{adj1}-\ref{adj3}.
-We know from Proposition~2 that there are eleven configurations $A, \dots K$ with six coconic points.
-Each arrangement $(X, 6)$ is adjacent to $(X, 6')$ via the conic-wall $X$; $(X, 6) \simeq (X, 6')$ for $X \in \{ A, B, I, J, K \}$; $(D, 6) \simeq (D, 6') \simeq (G, 6')$; $(E, 6) \simeq (E, 6') \simeq (F, 6) \simeq (F, 6')$; and $(C, 6) \simeq (H, 6')$.
+By Proposition~2, there are eleven unordered configurations with six coconic points, they have representants $A, \dots K$.
+Each ordered configuration $(X, 6)$ is adjacent to $(X, 6')$ via the conic-wall $X$.
+The equivalences between ordered configuration are: $(X, 6) \simeq (X, 6')$ for $X \in \{ A, B, I, J, K \}$; $(D, 6) \simeq (D, 6') \simeq (G, 6')$; $(E, 6) \simeq (E, 6') \simeq (F, 6) \simeq (F, 6')$; and $(C, 6) \simeq (H, 6')$.
 We get thus the informations of Figure-\ref{adj4}, Proposition~3 is proved.
-It follows from this Proposition that there exist no other configurations than the $14$, this finishes the proof of Theorem~2. $\Box$
+It follows from this Proposition that there exist no other unordered configurations than the $14$, this finishes the proof of Theorem~2. $\Box$